 Water damage accounts for a fairly significant chunk of annual insurance costs, with the average loss coming in at just under $10,000.

 Homeowners can avoid this headache by installing water shutoff devices, which detect damage to pipes and plumbing and cut off your water supply.

 You can also install water leak sensors, which detect moisture in places that should normally be dry — like behind your washing machine.
 However, these sensors won’t land you the same sort of insurance discount as you’d see with a water shutoff device.

-Wind and hail damage are one of the leading causes of insurance losses.
-You can protect your home — and save on your home insurance bills — with high impact hurricane windows.
+As mentioned prior, wind and hail damage are one of the leading causes of insurance losses.
+You can protect your home — and reduce home insurance costs — with our sustainable windows.

 While it might take awhile for the insurance discounts you receive to outpace the cost of installing these windows, you could save on repairs if you live in a high-risk, storm prone area.

 Get High Impact Windows for your South Florida